-I limit my own one day group workshops to 6 or (very rarely, 8 people).
+I limit my own one day group workshops to 6 or (very rarely, 8 people – this would be on a multi-day tour and would only be when it is needed to keep the tour costs low for the clients due to hotel and mini bus hire costs etc).
 My aim is to give all my customers plenty of individual attention.
 On tours (multi-day workshops) I usually have eight.
 This is because the overheads are higher (such as hiring minibuses, fuel etc) and having eight people spreads the costs for everyone and makes it more affordable.
 As we have more days together, there is much more time for me to give everyone plenty of individual tuition.
+On two leader tours I run, generally, I keep the groups to 10 clients (a ratio of one leader to five clients) so that everyone gets lots of individual attention.
+Again sometimes this ratio is higher to keep the price low for clients if the hotels and other overheads are particularly high for a certain tour but I always state how many will be on the tour so you know this at the time of booking.

 You can pay by any of three ways.